Here comes the winter ice storm, so get your milk & bread

 For an area that it is not really accustomed to that kind winter weather, it actually becomes quite paralyzing when there are not enough plows to clear the roads.

-People race to the store to stock up, as is the case in most places when there is the threat of weather that may force people inside for a long time.
+People race to the store to stock up before a winter ice storm, as is the case in most places when there is the threat of weather that may force people inside for a long time.
 But a funny thing happens in those cases – folks stock up on milk and bread.

 What are people planning on making?
 Milk sandwiches?
 Soggy bread?